jyj5558/theta/README.md

 Usage:

-User will need to enter the following information within the step5 file (the one in the archive folder) if using a stand-alone script (i.e., not using nextflow script):
+User will need to enter the following information within the step5 file (the one in the original_scripts folder) if using a stand-alone script (i.e., not using nextflow script):
 `Genus-species`:
 `accession`: